mdakifAkhtar/insurance-cost-prediction-ml/README.md

 	3. Data is preprocessed.
 	4. Trained Random Forest model predicts insurance cost.
 	5. Predicted result is displayed on the webpage.

+i.
+Pearson correlation analysis was performed to understand the linear relationship between independent variables and insurance charges.
+Smoking status showed the highest   positivecorrelation, indicating strong impact on medical expenses.

+ii.
+Chi-Square test of independence was applied to categorical features after binning the target variable into quartiles.
+Features with p-value < 0.05 were retained for model training.

 🔮 Future Improvements
 	•	Add model comparison (Linear Regression vs Random Forest)